Keep everyone happy with these tips for a fun-filled family break…

-The Easter break calls for a lazy long weekend.
+The long weekend calls for a much deserved break.
 But when you have got a young family, catering for everyone’s tastes isn’t always easy.
 Here’s how to book a break the whole family will enjoy – and yes, that means some R&R for the parents too…

 Tip #2: Get the family formula right